 If you are in Singapore for breakfast time, start your day with breakfast loved by all Singaporean!
 Actually, I’ll take that back – you can have this any time of the day 😉

-A breakfast set in Singapore usually consists of Kaya Toast with cold butter, accompanied by two soft boiled eggs and a cup of local Kopi (the local way of saying “coffee”).
+A breakfast set in Singapore usually consists of Kaya Toast with cold butter, accompanied by two soft-boiled eggs and a cup of local Kopi (the local way of saying “coffee”).
 You could skip the eggs and coffee, but I highly encourage you to try at least the Kaya toast, served with kaya jam and butter.
-Kaya jam is made from coconut milk, eggs, sugar, and it’s totally delicious.
+Kaya jam is made from coconut milk, eggs, and sugar and is totally delicious.

 2. Explore Singapore’s Chinatown (~2 hours)

-A bit of back story of the Chinatown area – If you took the MRT (the subway) to Chinatown, you will notice that the station are displayed using three Chinese characters 牛车水.
+A bit of back story of the Chinatown area – If you took the MRT (the subway) to Chinatown, you will notice that the station is displayed using three Chinese characters 牛车水.
 Those characters do not mean “Chinatown”, but they do tell a history of this area very well. 牛 is the character for “cow”, 车 is “car” and 水 is “water”.
-This is because back in the days, fresh water supplies were carried using carts pulled by oxen from a well in Ann Siang Hill, which I will get to in a minute.
+This is because back in the day, freshwater supplies were carried using carts pulled by oxen from a well in Ann Siang Hill, which I will get to in a minute.

 Continue your way to Kreta Ayer Road and Keong Saik Road.
 Kreta Ayer simply means “Cart water” in Malay, and similar to Telok Ayer, it was named so due to its past history involving fresh water being carried by oxen carts.
-Keong Saik Road, on the other hand, is an area that was once a prominent red light district, but has now turned into a hip area filled with bars and boutique hotels, housed in the colorful preserved shophouses.
+Keong Saik Road, on the other hand, is an area that was once a prominent red light district but has now turned into a hip area filled with bars and boutique hotels, housed in colorful preserved shophouses.

 Nearby Keong Saik road is the Outram Park MRT, which you can take to your next destination at Bugis MRT.